Parkway Drive: Reverence and Viva the Underdogs (2017–2021)

 In May 2017, the band announced that they were working on a new album.
 Vocalist Winston McCall said the album would be "more aggressive" than its predecessor Ire.
 The album had been expected to be released sometime in 2018.
 On 27 February 2018, the band released "Wishing Wells", which is the first single from their forthcoming sixth album, whose name not been yet announced.
 On 13 March, the band announced that their sixth studio album entitled Reverence would be released on 4 May 2018.
 The second single entitled "The Void" was released alongside this announcement.

 The third single entitled "Prey" was released on 24 April.
 Following the release of Reverence, the band announced the North American tour with August Burns Red and The Devil Wears Prada beginning on 30 August from San Diego, California and ending on 23 September in Hollywood.
 Reverence won the 2018 ARIA Award for Best Hard Rock or Heavy Metal Album, obtaining the band their second win in the category.

+In Spring 2019, Parkway Drive embarked on a co-headlining North American tour with Killswitch Engage dubbed the Collapse the World Tour.
 On 6 November 2019, the band announced their new documentary movie Viva the Underdogs would be screened for one night only across the world on 22 January 2020, detailing their 15-year rise to fame from the Byron Bay hardcore days in 2003, through to their UK Festival headline performances in 2019.

 The band announced "Viva the Underdogs" worldwide tour to celebrate the release of Viva the Underdogs.
 The European portion of the tour was announced on 27 November 2019 with Venom Prison, Stick to Your Guns and Hatebreed as supporters.
 The Australian portion was announced on 9 December 2019 with Every Time I Die and Hatebreed as supporters.
 The North America portion was announced on 18 February 2020 with include Hatebreed, Knocked Loose and Fit for a King as supporters, and the tour would be the first time that Parkway Drive will be using their pyrotechnics in North America.
 All three portions of the tour have been postponed to different dates in 2021 and 2022 due to COVID-19 pandemic.

 On 23 January 2020, the band announced the Viva the Underdogs soundtrack, which features live recordings from their Wacken Open Air 2019 headline performance and three rerecorded songs with frontman Winston McCall singing in German.
 In December 2020, Parkway Drive were listed at number 32 in Rolling Stone Australias "50 Greatest Australian Artists of All Time" issue.